 the lungs.
 Even though cacao is not a nervous system stimulant per say, it can powerfully activate the cardiovascular system, which can have similar effects to caffeine for some individuals.

-By volume, cacao nibs or beans contain only about 0.88 to 2.34% theobromine and 0.05 to 0.36% caffeine, with the amount increasing when cacao is heated or concentrated as a powder, paste or liquor.
+By volume, cacao nibs or beans contain only about 0.88 to 2.34% theobromine and 0.05 to 0.36% caffeine, with the amount increasing when cacao is concentrated as a powder, paste or liquor.

 It is our opinion that cacao is one of those foods that should be used with reverence and respect and not over-consumed or used on a regular basis.
 Despite its relatively low theobromine and caffeine content, some people can be particularly sensitive, especially if over-eaten.
 It is often best to reserve it for special occasions or in spiced herbal elixirs as was customary in ancient times.
 One of the significant benefits of cacao is that its actions help to deliver and activate other superfoods, tonics and medicinal mushrooms.